da22le123/DeveloperCollaborationTool/docs/ScrumLog.md

 - Rokas was working on fixing the context research.
 He hasn't picked up a new task yet.
 - Denys was reviewing merge requests from other team members and was waiting for Yevheniia to merge her issue because his issue depends on web sockets.
 Now that it has been merged, he will work on implementing the retrieval of past actions in real-time.
 - Illya finished working on the frontend issue for changing the session status.
 He will pick a new issue.
-- Nestor is working on the frontend issue for retrieving all past actions and has reviewed the work of other team members.
+- Nestoras is working on the frontend issue for retrieving all past actions and has reviewed the work of other team members.

 **Additional information:**

 - After changes to the context research by Rokas, the context research is still insufficient.
 The task of performing context research will be taken over by another team member.

+### 20.12.2024

+Attendees: Jan, Denys, Ilya, Nestoras, Yevheniia, Fedor

+Topic: Progress discussion

+- Jan finished working on issue #42 "Add functionality to delete nodes and edges" and merged it.
+Will pick a new task for himself.
+- Yevheniia was working on issue #28 "Create frontend functionality for starting new sessions" without any sufficient progress made.
+- Fedor was working on issue #22 "Create the functionality of tracking cursor position and streaming it to all other users" without any sufficient progress made.
+- Kirill helped Denys with his task.
+Will pick a new task for himself.
+- Rokas will pick a task for himself.
+- Denys finished working on issue #86 "Display past actions in history bar in real time" and merged it.
+Will pick a new task related to history bar for himself.
+- Illya picked an issue #39 "Add an API endpoint for retrieving users that can be invited to a session" to work on.
+- Nestoras finished working on issue #52 "Create frontend business logic for retrieving list of past actions" and merged it.
+Will pick a new task related to history bar for himself.